amanull4296/stats/README.md

 # stats
-For storing statistics related works
+For storing statistics related works.
+This includes projects and self attempts of course related work.